Understanding How Synthetic Impurities Affect Glyphosate Solubility and Crystal Growth Using Free Energy Calculations and Molecular Dynamics Simulations: Results and discussion

 \subsection{Simulations capture crystal density but underestimate glyphosate solubility}

 Initially, we assess the force field's ability to reproduce well-established properties of glyphosate, such as the crystal density, by preparing a $4 \times 4 \times 4$ replication of the crystal unit cell \cite{knuuttila1979crystal} (Fig.~\ref{fig:fig1}a, left) at 300~K and 1~bar in the $NpT$ ensemble.
-We then study how the crystal density fluctuates throughout a simulation and compare it to the experimental data obtained by Wilson \textit{et al.} \cite{wilson2023discerning}, obtaining values in reasonable agreement (Fig.~\ref{fig:fig1}a, right panel).
-Moreover, we determine that the crystal structure is well conserved throughout the MD simulation, preserving the crystal’s structural integrity.
+We then study how the bulk crystal density fluctuates throughout a simulation and compare it to the experimental data obtained by Wilson \textit{et al.} \cite{wilson2023discerning}, obtaining values in reasonable agreement (Fig.~\ref{fig:fig1}a, right panel).
+The small overestimation of the simulated density ($\sim$2\%) is within the typical accuracy of a general-purpose fixed-charge force field \cite{boothroyd2023development}, which has not been explicitly parametrized for a single molecule (e.g., glyphosate) crystal properties.
+Moreover, we determine that the crystal structure is well conserved throughout the MD simulation, preserving the crystal’s structural integrity and density over time.

-Once we confirm that the crystal is accurately modelled and that correctly maintains its crystal structure, we continue by preparing DC initial configurations, where the crystal structure is in direct contact with different aqueous solutions, which contain varying concentrations of glyphosate in the solution.
+Once we confirm that the crystal is accurately modelled and that correctly maintains its crystal structure, we continue by preparing DC initial configurations exposing the (010) crystal orientation, where the crystal structure is in direct contact with different aqueous solutions, which contain varying concentrations of glyphosate in the solution.
 We corroborate that the initial glyphosate concentration in the solution does not affect the obtained solubility determination by performing multiple simulations with different initial concentrations of glyphosate.
 This is because in the NpT ensemble, the system spontaneously evolves towards equilibrium conditions, in which the crystal coexists with the solution at the saturation concentration \cite{espinosa2016calculation}.
-The prepared DC configurations contained 8000 water molecules and the necessary varying glyphosate replicas in the solution ranging from 0 mol/kg to 0.690 mol/kg.
+The prepared DC configurations contained 8000 water molecules and the necessary varying glyphosate replicas in the solution ranging from 0 mol/kg to 0.690 mol/kg (Further details of system sizes can be found in SM section SIX).

 As discussed in the \hyperref[sec:matnmeth]{Methods Section}, we use Eq. \ref{equation:solubility} to determine the solubility from the density profile along the long axis of the DC simulations, as illustrated in Fig.~\ref{fig:fig1}b.
 Through orange dashed vertical lines, we bound the liquid phase from where we obtain the parameters that enter into Eq. \ref{equation:solubility} to determine the glyphosate concentration in the solution ($m$).
 In Fig.~\ref{fig:fig1}c, we show the time evolution of the glyphosate concentration (in molality units) within the solution.
 While all the different simulations significantly differ in the initial glyphosate concentration, all trajectories converge to similar values within the uncertainty upon $\sim$600 ns.
 Importantly, we note that although stochasticity plays a role in the time needed for a given initial configuration to converge in the equilibrium state, such effect becomes more pronounced when the initial solution concentration largely differs to the solubility limit \cite{espinosa2016calculation} as for the simulation starting from $C_0$ = 0.690 m (green curve in Fig. \ref{fig:fig1}c).